pNLP-Mixer: an Efficient all-MLP Architecture for Language: Evaluation

 \section{Evaluation}

-Next, we run a complete evaluation of the five selected configurations of our model on the test sets of MTOP and multiATIS.
-We train one model per language with identical architecture, hyperparameters and tokenizer (multilingual cased).
-We compare our pNLP-Mixers against three very large models, i.e., XLU~\cite{DBLP:journals/corr/abs-1909-07009}, which is a large bi-LSTM model with pretrained XLU embeddings; XLM-R~\cite{conneau-etal-2020-unsupervised}, a large pretrained multilingual model; and Multilingual BERT (mBERT), released by \citet{devlin-etal-2019-bert}; and against two smaller models, pQRNN~\cite{DBLP:journals/corr/abs-2101-08890} and a simple transformer using the same projection as pQRNN\footnote{The performance values of these baselines are taken from~\citet{DBLP:journals/corr/abs-2101-08890}.}.

-pQRNN is an embedding-free Quasi-RNN~\cite{DBLP:conf/iclr/0002MXS17} model that shares the same philosophy of our proposed pNLP-Mixer: a small and task-specific model that learns directly from the text.
-For a fair comparison against pQRNN, we quantize our pNLP-Mixer models and report the performance on the 8-bit versions.
-We report the performance of pQRNN without distillation as well as with distillation in MTOP, which is a very favorable comparison for pQRNN.
-In multiATIS pQRNN outperforms mBERT and so, distillation does not provide an advantage.
+Finally, we run a complete evaluation on the test sets of MTOP and multiATIS.
+We~compare our pNLP-Mixer with three very large models: XLU~\cite{DBLP:journals/corr/abs-1909-07009}, which is a bi-LSTM model with pretrained XLU embeddings, and two pretrained multilingual models: XLM-R~\cite{conneau-etal-2020-unsupervised} and multilingual BERT (mBERT)~\cite{devlin-etal-2019-bert}.
+We also include two small models: pQRNN~\cite{DBLP:journals/corr/abs-2101-08890} and a simple transformer using the same projection as pQRNN. pQRNN is an embedding-free Quasi-RNN \cite{DBLP:conf/iclr/0002MXS17} model that shares the same philosophy of our proposed pNLP-Mixer: a small and task-specific model that learns directly from the text.
+For a fair comparison against pQRNN, we quantize our pNLP-Mixer models and report the performance on the 8-bit version.
+Finally, we include pQRNN distilled with mBERT on MTOP (the original study did not distill pQRNN on multiATIS).
+The performance values of all the baselines are taken from~\citet{DBLP:journals/corr/abs-2101-08890}.